themarcelor/themarcelor/README.md

 ### Hi there 👋

 I'm Marcelo, I'm a Site Reliability Engineer.
-Currently based in Chicago, IL 🇺🇸 but I lived in Ireland 🇮🇪 for ~7 years and I'm originally from Brazil 🇧🇷 .
+Currently based in Chicago, IL 🇺🇸  but I lived in Ireland 🇮🇪  for ~7 years (Sláinte! 🍺) and I'm originally from Brazil 🇧🇷 .

 I like to [blog](https://themarcelor.github.io/blog/), but not as much as I like Ferrets and Comic Books.